scap20744/onetrueleague/docs/index.md

 ## 7. Matchups

 1. Roster Format
    1. Each Team has a roster of players.
-Unless otherwise stated in these Bylaws, each Team's roster may never include more than 14 players.
+Unless otherwise stated in these Bylaws, each Team's roster may never include more than 15 players.
-      1. For the 2020 season, each Team's roster may include one additional player.
+      1. Up to one of these players may be designated as the IR Slot.
+If no player is designated as the IR Slot then the team's roster may include no more than 14 players.
-         1. This player must have an "Out" or "Injured Reserve" injury designation.
-When this player loses the required injury designation, the Team's roster must be adjusted to remove a player unless another player on the roster carries the required injury designation.
+         1. This player must have an "Out" or "Injured Reserve" injury designation at the time they are designated as the IR Slot and at the time of any subsequent alterations of the roster.
+         1. If the player designated as the IR Slot later loses the required injury designation, the Team's roster may not be altered until a different rostered player is legally designated as the IR Slot or no player is designated as the IR Slot.
+         1. The player designated as the IR Slot may be changed at any time that the player is not Locked.
-         1. This player may not be added to the Lineup of their Team.
+         1. The player designated as the IR Slot may not be added to the Lineup of their Team.
    1. Each player is assigned one or more positions.
    1. Each player may be on at most one roster at any time.
-   1. For each Matchup, each Team's Owner must set in the Website a valid Lineup consisting of exactly one QB, two RB's, two WR's, one TE, one K, and one DST drawn from the Team's roster.
+   1. For each Matchup, each Team's Owner must set in the Website a valid Lineup of eight unique players consisting of exactly one QB, two RB's, two WR's, one TE, one K, and one DST drawn from the Team's roster.
       1. Each player on a roster Locks at the kickoff of their NFL game for the week.
 A player may not be added or removed from the Lineup once they are Locked.
 All players unlock following the final NFL game of each week.
       1. If following the final NFL game of the week a Team has failed to set a valid Lineup, that Team forfeits its Matchup for that week.
 Players still earn points, but the Team records a loss (and their opponent records a win) regardless of the final Scores of the Matchup.
       1. A rostered player being on NFL bye, injured reserve, suspension, or not playing for any other reason does not disqualify him from being added to the Lineup at the allowed times.
 If in a Lineup, such players count towards the positional requirements of a valid Lineup.
-      1. Players on a Team's roster but not in its Lineup comprise the Team's Bench for the Matchup.
+      1. Players on a Team's roster but not in its Lineup or designated as the IR Slot comprise the Team's Bench for the Matchup.
    1. A Team's roster persists into the offseason following the conclusion of the Championship Matchup until it is cleared at the start of the following season's Draft.

 1. Scoring